Specialized Therapy for Pregnancy & Postpartum Wellness

 I’m Dr. Mina Grigoryan, PhD, PSY- 26390, a licensed psychologist specializing in the mental health needs of pregnant and postpartum women, NICU parents, and families navigating the transition into parenthood.
 I provide personalized, trauma-informed therapy to support you through it all—at your pace, and on your terms.

-• 10+ years of clinical experience, advanced training in EMDR, R-TEP, ERP, and attachment-focused parenting.
+• 10+ years of clinical experience.
+Training in EMDR, R-TEP, ERP, and attachment-focused parenting.

 • Sessions are grounded in safety, consent, and the therapeutic relationship.